Skip to main content

 If you discover any issues in your testing, please contact us

-Headset Hardware
+🎧 Headset Hardware

 Headsets can improve audio quality by minimizing echo challenges.
 We recommend use of a headset on smrtPhone calls in order to provide acoustic isolation between the speaker and microphone, and therefore minimize echo.
 That being said, headset selection should be made carefully.

-PC Headsets
+🎧 PC Headsets

 For lower end PC hardware, we recommend USB Headsets over 3.5mm standard audio jack headsets.
 This allows you to bypass the native sound board.
 For machines with a higher end integrated sound board the 3.5mm connection should be fine.
+We test with a range of Plantronics and Logitech headsets.

-Bluetooth Headsets
+🎧 Bluetooth Headsets

 Bluetooth headsets can present unique challenges, as each headset operates slightly differently.
 If your headset came with a USB Bluetooth adapter, we recommend you pair it with the included adapter, rather than your device’s native Bluetooth receiver, to avoid interoperability issues.

-Please note that Bluetooth support on mobile devices can vary significantly, and some devices may not provide the programmatic ability for Bluetooth answer/hangup buttons to be passed to non-native applications.
+Please note that Bluetooth support on mobile devices can vary significantly, and some devices may not provide the programmatic ability for Bluetooth answer/hang-up buttons to be passed to non-native applications.

-Static
+🎧 Static

 Static and white noise issues with your client audio can often be due to a misbehaving or misconfigured headset.
-If you are experiencing static, try reproducing this issue with different headset hardware or no headset hardware in order to narrow down potential sources.
+If you are experiencing static, try reproducing this issue with different headset hardware or no headset hardware to narrow down potential sources.

 Did this answer your question?